-Professor McGowan describes his research teams’ search for the 1,490 in more detail in his forthcoming article, “Migration, Mobility, and Murder: The Story of the 1,490 Assisted Immigrants, from the Mahon Estate, Strokestown, County Roscommon, 1847,” to be published online in Breac: A Digital Journal of Irish Studies special issue on “The Great Irish Famine: Global Contexts”, edited by Marguérite Corporaal and Jason King.
+Professor McGowan describes his research teams’ search for the 1,490 in more detail in his article, “Migration, Mobility, and Murder: The Story of the 1,490 Assisted Immigrants, from the Mahon Estate, Strokestown, County Roscommon, 1847,” published online in Breac: A Digital Journal of Irish Studies special issue on “The Great Irish Famine: Global Contexts”, edited by Marguérite Corporaal and Jason King.

 Jason King, “Une Voix d’Irlande: Integration, Migration, and Travelling Nationalism Between Famine Ireland and Quebec in the Long Nineteenth Century,” in Ciarán Reilly, ed.
 The Famine Irish: Emigration and the Great Hunger (Dublin: History Press, 2016), 193-208.